Skip to main content

 How to spot it

-- You're performing for an audience.
+• You're performing for an audience.
 If your response is about signaling your values rather than communicating, the algorithm won.
-You're generating content for it.
+You're generating content for the loop.

 Recognition is the first defense.
 You can't stop the hack if you don't see it happening.